courtois-neuromod/cneuromod_docs/source/DERIVATIVES.md

   - `_boldref.nii.gz` : a BOLD single volume reference
   - `_desc-brain_mask.nii.gz` : the brain mask in fMRI space.
   - `_desc-preproc_bold.nii.gz` : the preprocessed BOLD timeseries.
   - `_desc-confounds_regressors.tsv` : a tabular tsv file, containing a large set of confounds to use in analysis steps (eg. GLM).
-Note that regressors are likely correlated, and it is recommended to use a subset of that or a decomposition.
+Note that regressors are likely correlated, thus it is recommended to use a subset of these regressors or components of an orthogonal decomposition (eg. PCA) that explains a large share of the variance.

 ### HCPPipelines

+TODO: beta, try to use v4.0 (freesurfer6)